Frequently asked Questions About Paralegals and Paralegal Courses

 Once you have read the course material for each unit and feel comfortable you can request, via email, your assignment.
-You will have 4 weeks to complete that assignment from the date specified in the email.
+You will have 4 weeks to complete that assignment and the date by which you need to submit it will be specified in the email.

 If you fail to return your assignment on time, you will be deemed to have failed.
 If you don’t receive your assignment within a reasonable time after requesting it, you should contact us again to follow up.

 If you require more time to complete the assignment, we can give you an extra week, but only if the application for extra time is made in writing, with evidence.
 An application without evidence will not be accepted.
 (Please see our reasonable adjustments and special considerations policy)